ColinIndieDev/CPLibrary/README.md

 + + `CPL.cpp & .h`
 + + `more .cpp & .h files for other functionalities`

 The `assets/` folder is important since it contains the default font of the framework if the user has not chosen one.
-In `external` is the implementation from `glad` downloaded from its offical website.
+In `external/` is the implementation from `glad/` downloaded from its offical website.
-All code for the shaders like fragment as well as vertex are all stored inside the `shader` folder.
-Inside `shapes2D`, classes of primitves (rectangle, circle etc.), textures & screen quad are contained.
+All code for the shaders like fragment as well as vertex are all stored inside the `shader/` folder.
+Inside `shapes2D/`, classes of primitves (rectangle, circle etc.), textures & screen quad are contained.
 The other files for the functionalities are below. `CPLibrary.h` just includes all header files so that you only need to use to include `CPLibrary.h` to get all available functions. `CPL.cpp` & `.h` implements the functionality from the files to a function or contains its own you can call.